Before you begin

 File types that you can use in iCloud Photo Sharing

-iCloud Photo Sharing supports HEVC, MP4, and QuickTime video file types, and H.264 and MPEG-4 Video file formats.
-Videos can be up to five minutes in length and are delivered at up to 720p resolution.
+iCloud Photo Sharing supports HEVC, MP4, QuickTime video file types, and H.264 and MPEG-4 Video file formats.
+Videos can be up to fifteen minutes in length and are delivered at up to 720p resolution.
 You can even share GIFs that are 100MB or smaller.

 You can't upload RAW photos to iCloud Photo Sharing on your Windows PC.